einatboro/awesome-survival-analysis/README.md

 - [bayesSurv](https://cran.rstudio.com/web/packages/BayesSUR/index.html): Bayesian Survival Regression with Flexible Error and Random Effects Distributions
 - [censored](https://cran.r-project.org/web/packages/censored/index.html): Censored is the backend engines that are used by [parsnip](https://parsnip.tidymodels.org/articles/parsnip.html) which of itself is part of the tidymodels ecosystem.
 - [tidymodels](https://www.tidymodels.org): Tidymodels is a collection of packages for modeling and machine learning using tidyverse principles.
 It includes many ML implementations, including survival analysis.
 Use the search option to find the survival analysis package (mainly {parsnip} and {censored}) you need.
-- [Inverse Probability of Censoring Weighting (IPCW) for treatment switching](https://cran.r-project.org/web/packages/trtswitch/vignettes/ipcw.html): A vignette on handling treatment switching using inverse probability of censoring weighting methods in R.

 ### Julia Packages